-However, there are also many situations where you can bring a horse in from abroad without having to buy the horse.
-Think of horses of a foreign rider who comes to train with you or participate in equestrian events in your neighborhood and in the meantime comes to stay at your stable.
-Or also the mare that is housed with you for breeding purposes.
-The intention is that the horse(or horses) will leave the territory again, and preferably within a reasonable period of time.
+However, there are also many situations where you may want to import a horse that you haven't actually purchased.
+Think of the horses of a foreign rider who comes over to train with you or to participate in the equestrian events in your neighborhood and during that time he stays at your stable.
+Or a mare that is stabled with you for breeding purposes.
+The intention is that the horse(s) will leave the territory soon (within a reasonable period of time).
 In this case, we are talking about 'temporary importation'.
 This can also be covered by an ATA Carnet.
-Again, we have to make a distinction between the horses' countries of origin: do they come from another EU member state or do they come from third countries?
+Again, what is important is the horse's country of origin - does he come from another EU member state or from a third country?

 FROM EU COUNTRY - TRACES This is in fact quite simple, since there is no trade transaction.
-The horse can come to your stable, if accompanied by a valid passport and a TRACES health certificate (intra-EU certificate).
-Remember to do the identification and registration in a timely manner according to the rules that apply in your country!
+The horse can come to your stable if accompanied by a valid passport and a TRACES health certificate (intra-EU certificate).
+Remember to do the identification and studbook registration in a timely manner according to the rules that apply in your country!

 FROM NON-EU COUNTRY Temporary imports from a third country (non-EU member state)

-- The above text is a free interpretation of the legislation and practices as known and in force at the time of publication.
+- The above text is a free interpretation of the legislation and practices as known and in force at the time of the publication.
 This text is purely informative and does not replace the laws or regulations in force and should not be regarded as such.